Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: Lefschetz Properties for

 \section{Lefschetz Properties for $M$}

-We utilize the same setup in this section as in Section \ref{sec2}, except we suppose $\mbk$ has characteristic zero.
+We utilize the same setup in this section as in Section \ref{sec: minFreeRes}, except we suppose $\mbk$ has characteristic zero.
 Set $E = \ker(\vp)$ and let $\E$ be the sheafification of $E$, so that $\E$ is a vector bundle of rank two on $\mbp^2$.

-In \cite{CI}, when $M = R/I$ with $I$ a complete intersection, conditions were sought to force the semistability of the vector bundle $\E$.
+When $n = 1$, $M = R/I$ with $I$ a complete intersection, and in \cite{CI}, conditions were sought to force the semistability of the vector bundle $\E$.
 In fact, if $\ell\in R$ is general linear form and $\ol R = R/\ell R$, it was shown, using a theorem of Grauert-M{\"u}lich (\cite{VB}, pg.
 206) that the first syzygy of $\ol{I}$ was given by $\ol{R}(e_1) \ds \ol{R}(e_2)$ with $|e_1-e_2| = 0$ or $1$.
-This allowed for a nearly immediate conclusion that $R/I$ has the Weak Lefschetz.
+This allowed for a nearly immediate conclusion that $R/I$ has the WLP.
 We show that the same tools that allowed this conclusion generalize to our setting.